Reviewed by:

 A pre-made denture is connected to titanium cylinders

-The bridge underside is shaped with structural hygiene geometry (convex surface)
+The bridge underside is shaped with hygiene geometry (often convex to reduce plaque traps)

 A fixed acrylic temporary bridge is delivered

-⏱ Total all on 4 dental implants procedure time: 5–8 hours per arch
+⏱ Total procedure time: typically 5–8 hours per arch (includes surgery + lab conversion).

 The All-on-4 Dental Implants Timeline